lukamiletic95/papers/Push pull push HEAP PSS.md

 #### 1. Push-pull-push gossiping

 Let us consider a network of nodes, equivalent to that described in `System model`, with an additional assumption - each node in the network must have knowledge of every other node in the network.
 It is evident that by adopting this hypothesis, we suppose a full-mesh connectivity, which is not how the Tendermint network operates.
-However, this assumption is only adopted so that explaining of this part of the algorithm would be simplified.
+However, this assumption is only adopted so that explaining of the first two parts of the algorithm would be simplified.
 In the third part - *PSS*, we will explain how this idea is applied to a wide area network with peer-to-peer connectivity.

 Hence, there exists a network of nodes where each node contains IP addresses of every other node.
 Basic gossiping idea is that a node, periodically, sends a message to a subset of nodes picked uniformly at random from the set of all nodes.
 As stated earlier, the size of that subset is denoted as *fanout*.
 Theoretical [9] and experimental [11] analysis has proven that in order to keep the network graph connected with high probability, optimal value for *f* is *ln(n)*, where *n* represents the number of nodes within the network.